OpenJAC/JAC.jl/docs/src/getting-started.md

 Apart from the computation of atomic (many-electron) amplitudes, properties and processes, **JAC supports interactive, restricted-active space (RAS) and cascade computations**.
 It also help perform a few simple *hydrogenic* and *semi-empirical* estimates as well as simplify symbolic expressions from Racah's algebra. --- Let's first use  `?
-JAC` in order to obtain more information about this toolbox:
+JenaAtomicCalculator` in order to obtain more information about this toolbox:

 ```
 ?
-JAC
+JenaAtomicCalculator
 ```

 ```@docs ; canonical=false
-JAC
+JenaAtomicCalculator
 ```
 H'm, this tells us a lot of details which we still need to better understand.
 To quickly list the atomic properties, that have been (partly) considered in JAC, we can use `?
 Details.properties`   or some other of the listed calls: